annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### 1. A little Bit about the Life Cycle of An Entity <div id="21"></div>

    Actions specified in the US and/or UC or in the business process description are actions on a specific entity entry by users in a specific role.

    To make it easier to track and provide actions on an entity when certain conditions are met, the concept of "entity lifecycle" is used.
 This is a series of states (statuses) that an instance of an entity goes through under the influence of actions or under certain conditions.
 To track the status, you add the attribute "Status" to the entity, which defines the state of a particular instance of the entity.
-You will examine this parameter in detail in the next project, while in this project,you will add the attribute to the entity structure,when describing entity attributes.
+You will examine this parameter in detail in the next project, while in this project you will add the attribute to the entity structure when describing entity attributes.

 ### 2. References <div id="22"></div>

    Usually, we first consider those entities that carry a semantic load, describe objects.
 That is, entities, actions on which provide the desired result of business processes.
 There are also references that describe the data used to fill other entities.
 So, in our example, we do not specify the name of the service or the name of the master completely in the entities "Slot for service" and "Service booking", but we specify external keys — identifiers of the entity "Services" and the entity "Employee".
 And by the external key we programmatically retrieve the service name and the full name.
-This method is used both when the user enters data in the form on the screen and when it is processed in the system.
+This method is used both when the user enters data into the form on the screen and when it is processed in the system.

    The implementation of entities that carry semantic load requires already developed references.
 Therefore, it makes sense to develop (and describe) references before the main semantic entities.
 Sometimes other references are needed to implement and use certain references.
 For example, the Master Services entity uses the Employees and Services references.
 Therefore, you should start with those that do not use other entities, but on the contrary, are used by other entities.

 ### 3. Object Description <div id="23"></div>

-The description of the object must contain:
+The description of the object must include:

 1. Purpose;
 2. Attributes, their description;
-3. Relationship of the object with other objects in the system (ER-diagram or class diagram);
+3. Relationship of the object to other objects in the system (ER diagram or class diagram);
 4. Actions (operations) on object instances;
-5. Roles and access rights of these roles (who has the right to perform what actions);
+5. Roles and access rights of these roles (who has the right to perform which actions);
-6. Life cycle of an object instance (statuses (state) of the instance, conditions for changing the status);
+6. Life cycle of an object instance (states of the instance, conditions for changing the state);
 7. Visualization of object instances (user interfaces);
 8. Interchange interfaces (integration);
-9. Reports, monitoring, other.
+9. Reporting, monitoring, other.

 ### 4. Purpose of the Object <div id="24"></div>